codemagic-ci-cd/codemagic-docs/content/teams/teams.md

 4. Click **Proceed**.
 You will be then asked to add your credit card details and company information (if relevant) to enable billing for the team.
 5. Then click **Confirm and enable** to enable billing and continue setting up the team.

-Once the team has been created, team owners can change the name of the team, add or remove shared applications, add or remove users, change user roles and manage billing.
+Once the team has been created, team owners can change the team's name, add or remove shared applications, add or remove users, change user roles and manage billing.

 {{<notebox>}}Keep in mind to review the filter settings on the Applications page to see your newly created team and shared team apps.{{</notebox>}}